knzai/knzai.github.io/_posts/2024-08-10-file-byte-reader.md

 This hides a [lower-level abstraction with its own async, FileReader](https://developer.mozilla.org/en-US/docs/Web/API/FileReader).
 It also makes a nice real world example of extending an input tag and using custom events to give easy hooks for your WebComponents.
 I liked the [pattern Chris Ferdinandi was using for having a (partially) curried emit function to make dispatching your events more succinct](https://gomakethings.com/custom-events-in-web-components/), so I've added it to my practices for WebComponents going forward.

+ETA: The code in this post may not get updates, so check the gist on the [project page](/projects/file-byte-reader) for the latest.

 ```javascript
 //attach a listener (to an `is` applied file selector) that will get the parsed byte array:
 //<input is="file-byte-reader" id="file-input" type="file"